-CMI is launching the Healthy Brain Network (HBN) initiative to provide the scientific community with a large online database of health information that can be used to improve the diagnosis of psychiatric disorders from an objective biological perspective.
+The Child Mind Institute Healthy Brain Network (HBN) will provide the scientific community with a large online database of health information that can be used to improve the diagnosis of psychiatric disorders from an objective biological perspective.
 To this end, the database will bring together brain imaging, genetics, and biological samples with standardized psychiatric, behavioral, cognitive, and lifestyle information.
 This work will form the foundation for future efforts and will allow for possible long-term follow-up to help predict risk and outcomes.
+Learn more about our scientific approach and aims.

 One of the biggest hurdles in identifying and treating psychiatric or learning disorders in children and adolescents is that it can be difficult for a clinician to get a clear idea of what is going on with a child.
 And assessing response to treatment is problematic.
 The field of child psychiatry would benefit tremendously from biological diagnostic tests and measures of treatment response, similar to ones used in other branches of medicine.

 This study consists of an evaluation of your child’s physical and mental health, as well as learning strengths and weaknesses.
 You will complete an initial screening questionnaire to rule out anything that might disqualify your child from participating.
 After your child has been cleared to participate, we will schedule an appointment for your child to take a brief fitness test, and complete questionnaires about emotions and behaviors, a computerized neuropsychological test, an IQ and achievement test, and an EEG.
-Some participants will also have the opportunity to participate in a magnetic resonance imaging (MRI) scan.
-An MRI is a safe way of taking detailed pictures of the brain using a large magnet.
-There is no known medical risk associated with an MRI.
-The MRI can be loud, so participants wear special noise-cancelling headphones.

-A few weeks after participation, you will have the option of receiving a detailed feedback session with a clinician in our offices.
-The clinician will review the results of your child’s evaluation and provide advice and treatment recommendations, if applicable.
-The clinician will also provide you with a referral for treatment in your community if necessary.
-Families receive a report detailing their child’s results.
-This may be used to inform treatment and classroom instruction (504 plan/IEP).
+About a month after completing the evaluation, you will receive your child’s detailed feedback report.
+The report will include the results of your child’s evaluation and provide advice and treatment recommendations, if applicable.
+You also will receive a referral for treatment or services in your community if necessary.

 All personal health information, including all test results, will be kept completely confidential and stored securely.
 All information collected during the study will be separated from participants’ identifying information such as name, birth date, and address.
 Data that are shared with research scientists are anonymous and will have none of your child’s identifying information included.